Parthi10/Big-Data-Pipeline/Data-Source-To-Kafka/README.rst

 Data Source to Kafka
 ====================

 Transfers data from a CSV file to a Kafka topic.
-Before sending data to Kafka, each CSV line is cleaned using user defined functions.
+Before each CSV line is cleaned before being sent to Kafka.

 Using Kafka Producer
 --------------------

 Place a CSV file into "/src/kafka_producer".
-Modify the settings and the user defined cleaner functions.
+Modify settings.py and the user defined cleaner functions.
 Run the Kafka Producer with:

 ::